Pvt. Edward Francis Martel

 Since the tank could be used for spear parts for the other tanks, the tankers had to recover it.
 Ed remembered that those tankers attempting to recover the tank came under sniper fire.
 The sniper fire resulted in the death of at least one member of B Company.

-On April 9, 1942, Bataan was officially surrendered to the Japanese.
+Two days later on April 9, 1942, Bataan was officially surrendered to the Japanese.
 Ed was now a Prisoner of War.
 After receiving orders from the Japanese to move to Mariveles, and the rest of C Company were allowed to ride trucks to the barrio.

 In Mariveles, Ed and his company lined up in a field facing Corregidor.
 As they stood there, the Japanese searched them for what they called contraband.
 This included guns, knives, jewelry, other valuables, money, watches, and whatever else that the Japanese wanted to take.